Example Switcher

 A text apology that lands has three moves and one rule.
 Move one: name what they felt before you explain anything.
-Move two: own your specific part with no “but.”
+Move two: own your specific part with no "but."
 Move three: say what you will do differently.
-The rule: send it within twenty four hours.
+The rule: send it inside twenty four hours, in your own voice, once.
+Long apologies decay.
 Examples by severity below.

 Why text apologies are different (and why the rules are stricter)

-Two things follow.
+Two things follow from that.
 First, every word matters more than it would in person.
-Second, the timing of the message is a message of its own.
+Second, the timing of the message is itself a message.
 A text at hour two reads as urgency.
-The same text at hour thirty-six reads as you finally got around to it.
-The window matters as much as the words.
+The same text at hour thirty-six reads as you finally getting around to it, so the window matters as much as the words.

 The three-move framework